noelleclement/ArdWeKnow/README.md

 - 'PLANNING POKER!!1!!1'
 - 'My computer crashed again, can you create the Fritzing diagrams on your laptop?'

 So at this point you're probably wondering what the project consisted of.
-Or not, either way I'm going to tell you:
+Or not, but either way I'm going to tell you:

 The assignment consisted of creating a simulation of an electric stove.
 The stove was controlled by an Arduino (for which we had to write code for in C) and had to include 8 pits with LED's (as the stoves); buttons for turning the complete stove off/on, activating the child-proof lock, and some for a self-decided way of controlling the stoves; 2 4-digit 7 segment displays, and 2 shift-registers.

 The biggest challenge I think was for our group to get acquainted with the programming and figuring out how the electronics work and communicate.
 This was also a project in which we learned what Scrum (and Agile) is, and got to implement it in the planning of the project.